 We have created a list of the best morning stretches for clearing your mind and charging your body.
 Which ones will you choose first?

 What Type of Stretches Are Best in the Morning?

-Gentle dynamic stretches can be your best friend during a morning routine.
+Gentle, dynamic stretches can be your best friend during a morning routine.
 Static stretches are best saved for when your body has generated a bit more flexibility for the activities of the day.
 So, what is the difference between dynamic and static stretching and why does it matter?
-Let’s find out.

 Dynamic stretches offer your body gentle, repetitive motion.
-This helps redistribute fluid, blood, and nutrients that may have succumb to gravity’s command as you slept.
+This helps redistribute fluid, blood, and nutrients that may have succumbed to gravity’s command as you slept.
 On the other hand, static stretches are held longer and offer a more stationary position for each set of muscles.
-We are not saying that static stretches are bad.
-If you have a few favorites, enjoy them any time of day!
+These also have their time and place.